XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ### 4.2.
 Failure Conditions

-* The account in `Account` or `Issuer` doesn't exist.
+* The account in `Issuer` doesn't exist.
 * There is no valid credential described by the fields of the transaction.
 * The credential has already been accepted.
 * The `Account` doesn't have enough reserve for the object.
+* The credential has already expired.

 ### 4.3.
 State Changes

 If the transaction is successful:
 * The `lsfAccepted` flag is turned on in the credential.
-* The `Credential` object is moved from the issuer's owner directory to the subject's.
+* The burden of reserve for the `Credential` object is moved from the issuer to the subject.

+If the credential has already expired, then the object will be deleted.

 ## 5. Transaction: `CredentialDelete`